-In short, the setup process is fairly time-intensive, but if you need hand-holding you will probably appreciate the attention.
+In short, the setup process is fairly time-intensive, but in general, robust functionality requires some set-up..

 Migration.
-Except for your contacts, there is no way to bulk import information from other practice management software into Smokeball.
-For contacts, you can provide a CSV file to Smokeball during your onboarding experience.
+Except for contacts, there is no way to bulk import information from other practice management software into Smokeball.
+For contacts, Smokeball asks for a CSV file during onboarding.
 The tight integration with Microsoft Outlook also includes calendar sync.

 Template setup.
-There are three ways to get up and running with document assembly: (1) use the pre-installed templates, which include public court and administrative forms; (2) give your documents to Smokeball, which will turn them into templates for you; or (3) set up your templates yourself.
+There are three ways to get up and running with document assembly: (1) use the pre-installed templates, which include public court and administrative forms; (2) provide documents to Smokeball to turn them into templates; or (3) set up templates yourself.

 Task permissions.
-While it is convenient to be able to view the tasks of everyone at the firm, there is no way to restrict permissions if you don’t want everyone’s tasks to be shared with everyone else at the firm.
+While it is convenient to be able to view the tasks of everyone at the firm, there is no way to restrict permissions.

 Invoicing included.
-You can track your time in their interface—either automatically or manually—and use its billing features to transform your time entry into finalized invoices and send invoices.
+Users can track time in their interface—either automatically or manually.
+Then they can use its billing features to transform time entry into finalized invoices and send invoices.

 Backup.
-For storage and backup, Smokeball uses Amazon S3, a cloud-storage service with a high level of security, uptime, and backup capabilities.
+Smokeball uses Amazon S3, a cloud-storage service with a high level of security, uptime, and backup capabilities.